Skip to content

 • Hessian + torch.compile: setting both raises RuntimeError (Dynamo + double-backward through GELU is known to hang).
 Reconstruct with compile_model=False for TS / IRC / vibrational work.

-A separate one-time UserWarning fires if the same Python process constructs calculators from two different AIMNet2 families (rxn vs. wb97m-d3 etc.), because the energy scales are not comparable.
+A separate one-time UserWarning fires if the same Python process constructs calculators from two different AIMNet2 families (rxn vs. wb97m-d3 etc.), because their absolute energy scales are not comparable.

 Canonical model card